Tax season in Canada: *insert that ‘death and taxes’ saying here*

 Check out your provincial credits

-Some tax credits in Canada are federal.
-But provinces offer different incentives and deductions that you may be able to use at tax time.
+Each province and territory offers a whole slate of different incentives and deductions that you may be able to use at tax time.
 Make sure you know what deductions are available to you in your province before you file your taxes.

 What are the penalties for filing taxes late in Canada?